Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

 \subsection{Existing Work: \pak}

-For privately release binary stream, Dwork et al.~\cite{stoc:dwork2010differential} proposed an approach which is to inject Laplace noise to each data point in the stream and use hierarchical method for answering range queries.
-Perrier et al.~\cite{ndss:perrier2019private} studied a more general setting where data points are sampled from $[0,B]$, where $B$ is some public upper bound.
-They observed that most of the values are concentrated below a threshold and proposed a method, which we call \pak for short (the initials of the authors' last names), to find such threshold and truncate data points below it reduce the scale of the injected Laplace noises.
-In \pak, the first $m$ values are used to estimate a reasonable threshold $\theta$ which is smaller than the values' upper bound $B$ under differential privacy.
-After that, the hierarchical method is used for estimating the stream statistics with the remaining $n-m$ values (\pak assumes there are $n$ observations).
+To satisfy DP in the hierarchy method, one needs to add noise proportional to $B$, the maximal possible value in the stream, and $B$ can be quite large in many cases.
+Perrier et al.~\cite{ndss:perrier2019private} (we call it by the authors' initials, \pak, for short) observed that in practice, most of the values are concentrated below a threshold much smaller than $B$ (e.g., the largest possible purchase price of supermarket transactions is much larger than what an ordinary customer usually spends), and proposed a method to find such a threshold and truncate data points below it to reduce the scale of the injected Laplace noises.
+In particular, the first $m$ values {are used} to estimate the threshold $\theta$ with differential privacy.

-\mypara{Phase 1: Finding the Threshold} The intuition is that in many real world streaming data, the public upper bound $B$ can be quite large, but most data points in the stream are much smaller than this bound.
-For instance, the largest possible purchase price of supermarket transactions is much larger than what a ordinary customer usually spends.
 After obtaining $\theta$, the following values in the stream are truncated to be no larger than $\theta$.
 Reducing the upper bound from $B$ to $\theta$ reduces the DP noise (via reducing sensitivity).

-The work of \pak proposed a specially designed algorithm based on smooth sensitivity~\cite{stoc:nissim07} to get the $p$-quantile (or $p$-percentile) as $\theta$, i.e., $p\%$ of the values are smaller than $\theta$.
-Here we describe the high-level idea of the algorithm.
+The hierarchical method is used for estimating the stream statistics with the remaining $n-m$ values (\pak assumes there are $n$ observations).